 Contaminated sites often have heavy metals, which are an ill-defined group of inorganic chemical hazards.

-Soil contaminated by heavy metals poses huge risks and hazards to humans and the ecosystem through: drinking of contaminated ground water, direct ingestion or contact with contaminated soil, the food chain (soilplant- human or soil-plant-animal-human), reduction in food quality (safety and marketability) via phytotoxicity, reduction in land usability for agricultural production causing food insecurity, and land tenure problems.
+Soil contaminated by heavy metals poses enormous risks and hazards to humans and the ecosystem through drinking of contaminated groundwater, direct ingestion or contact with contaminated soil, the food chain (soil-plant-human or soil-plant-animal-human), reduction in food quality (safety and marketability) via phytotoxicity, reduction in land usability for agricultural production causing food insecurity, and land tenure problems.

 The adequate protection and restoration of soil contaminated by heavy metals require their characterization and remediation.
-Hence it is imperative to have a method that is capable of detecting these elements at low levels to assure remediation has been successful.
+Hence it is imperative to have a method capable of detecting these elements at low levels to ensure successful remediation.

 SRM 2709s San Joaquin is the NIST baseline trace concentration reference material.
-This standard contains extremely low amounts of a variety of elements that are of concern in soil contamination.
+This standard contains extremely low amounts of various elements that are of concern in soil contamination.
 The spectrum highlights ATLAS’ capability to detect Ni at 85ppm and Zn at 103ppm.

 Agriculture was the first major human influence on the soil, but with the intent to improve it.
-To grow properly plants need a variety of nutrients, some of which happen to be heavy metals.
-Some soils are deficient in the heavy metals (such as Co, Cu, Fe, Mn, Mo, Ni, and Zn) that are essential for healthy plant growth and crops may be supplied with these as an addition to the soil.
-Large quantities of fertilizers are regularly added to soils in intensive farming systems to provide certain nutrients for crop growth.
-The fertilizer compounds used to supply these nutrients can contain trace amounts of heavy metals as impurities, which, after continued application may significantly increase their content in the soil.
-Application of certain fertilizers inadvertently adds Cd and other potentially toxic elements to the soil, including Hg, and Pb.
+To grow properly, plants need various nutrients, some of which are heavy metals.
+Some soils are deficient in the heavy metals (such as Co, Cu, Fe, Mn, Mo, Ni, and Zn) essential for healthy plant growth, and crops may be supplied with these as an addition to the soil.
+Large quantities of fertilizers are regularly added to soils in intensive farming systems to provide specific nutrients for crop growth.
+The fertilizer compounds used to supply these nutrients can contain trace amounts of heavy metals as impurities, which, after continued application, may significantly increase their content in the soil.
+Application of certain fertilizers inadvertently adds Cd and other potentially toxic elements to the soil, including Hg and Pb.

-XRF is an ideal method to test contaminated soils due to the ability to detect trace levels of a large variety of elements, including heavy metals.
+XRF is an ideal method to test contaminated soils due to its ability to detect trace levels of many elements, including heavy metals.
 XRF is used to test ground soils from the site of a nuclear materials plant.
-ASTM C1255-11 Standard Test Method for Analysis of Uranium and Thorium in Soils by Energy Dispersive X-Ray Fluorescence Spectroscopy, is used to measure the extent of contamination in ground soils.
+ASTM C1255-11 Standard Test Method for Analysis of Uranium and Thorium in Soils by Energy Dispersive X-Ray Fluorescence Spectroscopy is used to measure the extent of contamination in ground soils.
 XRF is the recommended method for soil quality testing by ISO (ISO 18227:2014) for the United States and the European Standards.
-ATLAS can be used to determine if the soil of a farm is safe to plant crops or if the soil near an industrial plant has been contaminated by a recent leak, or even if a clean-up effort was successful or not.
+The ATLAS can determine if a farm’s soil is safe to plant crops if a recent leak has contaminated the soil near an industrial plant or if a clean-up effort was successful.